 The purpose of this layer is to protect you from the wind, rain, and snow that can make your time outdoors more challenging.
 A waterproof outer layer can lessen the impact of the elements, so you can focus on your winter sports!

 A waterproof rain jacket and pair of pants treated with DWR (durable water repellent) will keep you protected from heavy snow without restricting your movement.
 The moisture will roll off your outer layer, preventing it from settling into your inner layers and possibly causing hypothermia.

 Learning How to Layer for Winter

 It's good practice to dress in more layers than you think you'll need.
 You can always remove a layer, but you can't always add one.
-Knowing how to layer for winter will go a long way when you're out doing your winter sport of choice!
+Knowing how to layer for winter will go a long way when you're out cross country skiing or doing your winter sport of choice!

-Be sure to check back regularly for outdoor tips and new UPF clothing arrivals!
+Be sure to check back regularly for outdoor tips, sun protection clothing and new UPF clothing arrivals!